by Steve Shepard, Storyist developer, and avid NaNoWriMo participant.

-It's the question on everyone's lips at the regional NaNoWriMo kickoff parties.
-The answer, even among seasoned NaNoWriMo veterans, is often "I don't know."
-So if you don't know either, relax—you're in good company.
-Heck, even Chris Baty, the NaNoWriMo program director and cheerleader in chief, claims he doesn't know what he's writing yet.
+It’s the question on everyone’s lips at the regional NaNoWriMo kickoff parties.
+The answer, even among seasoned NaNoWriMo veterans, is often “I don’t know.”
+If you don’t know either, relax—you’re in good company.

-As this is my fourth year participating in NaNoWriMo, I thought I'd add to the mix by writing a quick how-to on the techniques that have worked for me.
+As this is my tenth year participating in NaNoWriMo, I thought I’d add to the mix with a quick how-to on the techniques that have worked for me.

 So what should you write?

 Conventional wisdom says that you should write what you know.
 If you’re a teacher, write about a teacher facing one of the many struggles teachers face.
 If you’re an accountant, write about an accountant facing accountant stuff.

-I disagree with this "conventional" wisdom.
-For many writers, part of the joy of writing is in learning about something new, and in living in a world of your making.
+I disagree with this “conventional” wisdom.
+For many writers, part of the joy of writing is in learning something new, and in living in a world of your making.
 The trick is finding a story idea that captures your imagination.